Vizitest/docs/Writerside/topics/How-Vizitest-updates.md

 # How Vizitest updates

-During the beta, Vizitest will update automatically.
-It will check for updates approximately every 30 minutes.

-You can also update manually at any time by TODO
+We release updates on a regular basis.
+We recommend you use the [Vizitest Service Monitor](Vizitest-services.md) application to restart the Vizitest services, which will perform an update check.